Please allow a few moments for this page to load …

 Based on the above Serial Numbers and the fact that the Sony KV 7010U was on the market for approximately 3 months, we speculate that the production numbers for this television are probably one thousand or less.
 We would appreciate further information or correction from readers of this article.

 UPDATE: January 28, 2013 the first Sony color television imported to the United States was a Chromatron!
-Details below and on Page Five.
+Details below and on the Chromatron page.
 You read about it on Visions4.net.